NamrataRShivagunde/data-extension/README.md

 sensitivity.txt has the neg sensitivity result

+all predictions top 20 are saved in prediction folder.

 References-
 Battig, William F. and William Edward Montague.
 “Category norms of verbal items in 56 categories A replication and extension of the Connecticut category norms.”
 Journal of Experimental Psychology 80 (1969): 1-46.